 Advanced Preprocessing for Spectroscopic Applications

 Advanced Preprocessing for Spectroscopic Applications starts with a brief review of basic preprocessing methods to demonstrate how they work within the objective of maximizing S/C and how they can be misused.
 The course then delves into more advanced topics such as multiplicative scatter correction, extended multiplicative scatter correction and generalized least squares-like weighting.
 Examples will be focused on spectroscopic applications although many methods are directly extensible to other types of data.
 The mathematical principles for the preprocessing methods will also be covered.
-The course includes hands-on computer time for participants to work example problems using PLS_Toolbox, EMSC_Toolbox, and MATLAB.
+The course includes hands-on computer time for participants to work example problems using PLS_Toolbox or Solo.

 - Preprocessing Objectives

 - Matrix Rank and the Bilinear Model

 - Multiplicative Scatter Correction (MSC)